Davidhordijk/Catalanverbtrainer/README.md

 ** V3 **
 - [ ] User progress
 	- [ ] think of first way to track user progress: profile that can store info?
+ - [ ] check if minor spelling mistakes.
+ - [ ] work through all forms, check if user has answered them before - spaced repetition
+ - [ ] haver imperatiu (from Adri chat)

  - [ ] Better looks (drop the windows XP vibe)